 The answer to this is: very carefully.
 Just like marshmallows over a campfire go from golden brown to engulfed in flames in about 0.2 seconds, the same is true for this pie.

 You can use a kitchen torch, but move quickly and keep the flame low.
-If the open flame gets anywhere near the marshmallows, you’ll wind up with a sticky, charred (yet totally delicious) mess.
+If the flame is too high, you may wind up with a sticky, charred (yet totally delicious) mess.